HaruKatou/Child-Mind-Institute/README.md

 #### Data Cleaning

 Our first processing step is dealing with missing values.
 Firstly, rows with missing `sii` values are dropped, we cannot use these rows for training.

+> [!NOTE]
+> The below steps of imputing missing values are for our [Random Forest model](#random-forest).
+Our [Gradient Boosting Regression model](#regression-with-gradient-boosting) does not require imputation as it can handle missing values.

 For numerical features, we fill missing values with the **mean** of the column.
 For categorical features, we fill missing values with the **mode** (most frequent value) of the column.
 Both of these are done using `SimpleImputer` from `sklearn.impute`.